PetitCoinCoin/advent-of-code/2016/leaderboard.md

 Proud of me on day 13 because I finally managed to implement Dijkstra algorithm on my own, without having to check at notes or previous scripts.
 I guess both parts could have use BFS, but even if I did not take advantage of part 1 for part 2, I'm happy with my two algorithms.

 I thought there would be a trick for day 18 - part 2.
 I tried to see if a pattern appeared among the 40k rows, but it does not look like it.
 So I'll stay with my bruteforce solution.

+Day 22 part 2 solved "manually" by looking at data.